nodejitsu/handbook/book.md

     bin  node_modules  package.json  ReadMe.md

-## .jitsuconf file
+## Configuring jitsu

-All configuration data for your local jitsu install is located in the *.jitsuconf* file located in your home directory.
+All user-level configuration data for your local jitsu install is located in the *.jitsuconf* file located in your home directory.
 Directly modifying this file is not advised.
 You should be able to make all configuration changes using `jitsu config`.

+### Selected Properties of .jitsuconf

+* *loglength*: Change this to modify the default length of returned logs from `jitsu logs`.
+* *loglevel*: Change this to modify the logging levels displayed by jitsu.
+Defaults to "info".
+* *colors*: Change this to false to turn off jitsu's colors.
+Defaults to `true`.
+* *analyze*: Change this to false to disable require-analyzer for all apps.
+Defaults to `true`.
 # Nodejitsu Web Application
 <a name='webapp'></a>